"Your holistic approach to health is one that every individual and their animal companions should strive to achieve."

 "I have worked with Frank Forencich at two major medical meetings.
-Frank is a superb public speaker–articulate, extremely knowledgable and passionate in his presentations.
+Frank is a superb public speaker–articulate, extremely knowledgeable and passionate in his presentations.
 He has a fun and endearing interactive style that is both enlightening and entertaining.
 Frank captivates his audiences and gives them unique and practical advice.
 I speak at and or attend science and medical programs around the U.S. dozens of times each year, and thus have the chance to see and hear the top scientists frequently.
 Frank Forencich is one of the most effective presenters with whom I have ever worked."

 James O’Keefe MD cardiologist - St. Luke’s Cardiovascular Consultants